Fabrixa Integration API Reference

 429 Too Many Requests

 The client has exceeded the allowable number of requests in a given timeframe.
-Please refer to the Rate Limits section for more information.
+See Rate Limits.

 5xx Errors

-An internal server error has occurred.
-Please contact Fabrixa support and provide details of the failed request.
+An internal server error occurred.
+Please contact Fabrixa support with details of the failed request.

 Error Response Body